ohio813/betterbatch/readme.txt

 ====================================
 What is BetterBatch
 ====================================
-BetterBatch is meant as a simple replacement for batch files.
+BetterBatch is meant as a replacement for batch files.
 It has the following advantages over batch files:

 * easily include commands/variables from other files
 * set variables from the output of system commands
-* automatically check the return value of executed commands
+* automatically checks the return value of executed commands
 * built-in commands to allow easy checking of conditions (e.g. that a file exists)
-* easier to understand variable format
+* easier to read variable format
 * strongly encourages separation of code and configuration

-  * no looping constructs in configuration files
-  * allow easily and safely using code in external files.
+* allow easily and safely using external scripts/executables

-BetterBatch's sweet spot is for things that can be done by a batch command and need to be maintained over time by different people who may not have the same knowledge of scripts nor want the extra complexity of scripts that are harder to maintain.
+BetterBatch's sweet spot is for things that can be done by a batch command and need to be maintained over time by different people who may not have the same knowledge of scripts nor want the extra complexity of scripts (which are harder to maintain).

 The following example shows how to check if a file exists and copy from a location specified on the command line.

 First of all enter the following text into a new text file named "copyfile.bb" ::

-    variables:
-        file_to_copy: <arg1>
-        file_to_check: <tmp>\testing_betterbatch.txt

-    Steps:
-    - if:
-        - notexists: <file_to_check>
+    - set file_to_check=<shell.temp>\testing_betterbatch.txt

+    - if notexists <file_to_check>:
-        - do: copy <file_to_copy> <file_to_check>
+        - copy <file_to_copy> <file_to_check>

 Now run it by running the following at the DOS prompt ::

-    bbrun.py copyfile.bb \autoexec.bat
+    bbrun.py copyfile.bb file_to_copy=autoexec.bat

 ====================================